-The Udall Center's Environmental Policy Programs focus on policy studies relating to water security and justice; biodiversity conservation; urban resilience; energy policy and renewables; and environmental diplomacy.
+The Udall Center's Applied Public Policy Programs focus on policy studies relating to water security, hydrodiplomacy, biodiversity conservation, social justice and gender issues, food systems and health, economic development, energy policy and renewables, urban resilience, and more.

 The Native Nations Institute for Leadership, Management, and Policy (NNI) Housed at the Udall Center and founded in 2001 by the University of Arizona and Udall Foundation that serves as a self-determination, governance, and development resource for Indigenous nations in the United States, Canada, and elsewhere.